DennisH3/Data-Questers-CANDEV2022/README.md

 - car: To compute ANOVA analysis

 # Design Decisions
-- Python was used for quick data manipulations, specifically to do grouped calculations (mean, sum, and count) by the specified attributes in the challenge.
+- Python was used for quick data manipulations, specifically to do grouped calculations (mean, sum, and count) by the specified attributes in the challenge, and to calculate the reassigned times for each incident ticket.
 Python was primarily used to answer the questions related to averages
 - Rstudio was used for calculating correlations using linear models.
 Finding correlations with categorical attributes and numerical attributes is difficult.
 The `lm()` function automatically converts categorical attributes to dummy variables (1-hot encoded) and then performs a regression with the target attribute (Restore time - numerical). `Anova()` is a special linear model where the attributes are categorical.
 A p-value of <0.05 illustrates that the feature's relationship is significant to the target attribute.
 The sign of the intercept illustrates whether the attributes are negatively or positively correlated.
 RStudio was also used to generate visualizations
 - Excel was used to do correlation analysis of number of times a ticket is reassigned with restore time.
 Excel was also used to produce visualizations